 There are numerous causes of water pollution.
 The main ones are listed below.

 - Industrial process: When manufacturers and factories are simply allowed to pour toxic chemicals into water bodies before treatment, the water becomes polluted.
 The oxygen levels in the water also decreases.
-The toxic chemicals include: lead, sulphiric acid, mercury and used oil.
+The toxic chemicals include: lead, sulphuric acid, mercury and used oil.

 - Inorganic Industrial waste: Inorganic wastes such as acids, mercury, lead and heavy metals can destroy the normal body processes.
 The presence of these toxic and corrosive substances in water is dangerous to living things.
 Factories and other industries dump waste products into water at an alarming rate.